alleahsoleil/Applied_Machine_Learning/Project_3.md

 Upon first glance, it would appear that we have a similar case to the plots of the larger subregion, and have an identical performance for both the linear regression and random forest models; however, upon closer inspection, there are some small, but distinct, changes in coloration and intensity that begs the question of which model performed better.

-This random forest model predicted a population (gridcell count) of 25,386,131, and had an actual population of 25,376,857, with an absolute difference of 17,997,711.
+This random forest model predicted a population of 25,386,131, and had an actual population of 25,376,857, with an absolute difference of 17,997,711.
 From comparing this to the linear regression model, the random forest appears to have performed slightly worse.
 However, to verify this discovery, I will validate the models using the evaluation metrics of mean squared error and r-squared.

-####MSE,RSQ, MAE

-## Validate the two models using different methods presented in this class
-## Write a report assessing the two approaches and which of the two models was more accurate
-## Be sure to account for spatial variation throughout your selected location and provide substantive explanations for why those variations occurred
+#### MSE & RSQ

+##### Single Subregion

+Random Forest:
+MSE: 6.112794e+12
+R^2: .4492

+Linear regression:
+MSE: 199,599,441,517
+R^2: .4301

+##### Five smaller subregions

+Random Forest:
+MSE: 4,416,115,642
+R^2:.4432

+Linear Regression:
+MSE: 6.262341e+14
+R^2:137.87

 ## Discussion

-Overall, it appears that
+From observing the